• Skip to primary navigation

 I have said it before and I will say it again, start small and grow your business gradually.
 This is the best way to avoid getting burned out quickly.

-Make a growth plan so you can stay focus without burning yourself out.
+Make a growth plan so you can stay focused without burning yourself out.
 For example, target posting 20 listings per week in your first three months.
 Then increase it by 50% by posting 30 listings in the next three months and so on.

 Related Posts: